-Parker Idlers are manufactured from accurately cut steel tubes with fully welded, pressed steel bearing housings at each end, pre-assembled with high quality, deep grroved bearings and flame retardent mult-lip seals.
+Universal Conveyors Idlers are manufactured from accurately cut steel tubes with fully welded, pressed steel bearing housings at each end, pre-assembled with high quality, deep grooved bearings and flame retardant multi-lip seals.

-Both the bearing and seal housings are packed with lithium based grease to lubricate and protect from the ingress of harmfull material.
+Both the bearing and seal housings are packed with Fuchs Remolit Aqua 2 water resistant grease to lubricate and protect from the ingress of harmfull material.

-Using the latest developments in modern machinery all Parker rollers are manufactured to the highest standard meeting BS and ISO recommendations.
+Using the latest developments in modern machinery all Universal Conveyors rollers are manufactured to the highest standard meeting BS and ISO recommendations.

 A full range of conveyor drums are also manufactured & full technical support is provided.

 ldler bearings are designed to provide a minimum operating life of 30,000 hours, on the basis that they are normally working in an uncontaminated environment.